dantapia17/dantapia17/README.md

 # 👋 Hi, I’m Daniel Tapia

-Data & Revenue Operations professional with 5+ years in SaaS and FinTech.
 Skilled in **SQL, Excel, Tableau, Power BI, and ERP systems**.
 I specialize in turning billing and payments data into actionable insights that protect revenue and drive growth.

 📊 Featured projects below 👇